mysven/docs/GettingStartedJobSearch.md

 	https://jobsearch.api.jobtechdev.se/search?q=muse*

 #### Phrase search
-To search in the ad text for a phrase, use the q paramter and surround the phrase with double quotes.
+To search in the ad text for a phrase, use the q paramter and surround the phrase with double quotes (%22).

 Request URL